kyle116/java/swift/xcode-app.md

 9. If necessary, in the Project navigator, drag the RatingControl.swift file so that it’s positioned under the other Swift files.

 10. In `RatingControl.swift`, delete the comments that come with the template implementation so you can start working with a blank slate.

+## To display the view

+1. Open your storyboard.

+2. In your storyboard, use the Object library to find a Horizontal Stack View object, and drag one into your storyboard scene so that it’s in the stack view below the image view.

+3. With the horizontal stack view selected, open the Identity inspector image.

+Recall that the Identity inspector lets you edit properties of an object in your storyboard related to that object’s identity, such as what class the object belongs to.

+4. In the Identity inspector, find the field labeled Class and select RatingControl.